jere-mie/financial-tools/README.md

 Results update in real-time as you adjust inputs.

-### Thorough Calc - Household Analysis
+### Comprehensive Household Analysis
-A comprehensive 5-step wizard for detailed analysis:
+A detailed 5-step wizard for thorough analysis:
 1. **Intro** - Choose single or joint household analysis
 2. **Personal** - Enter spouse information and income details
 3. **Liabilities** - Add mortgage, debts, and final expenses